jf-2023/sec_data_pipepline/README.md

 ### `tests/`

-Includes tests for the data fetching and data cleaning functions in the `scripts` directory.
+Will include tests for the data fetching and data cleaning functions in the `scripts` directory. (planned)

 - `test_data_fetching.py`: Planned.
 Placeholder for tests related to data fetching functions.
 - `test_data_cleaning.py`: Planned.
 Placeholder for tests related to data cleaning functions.